mateuszniechwiej/Ms-1-LP/README.md

 :large_blue_circle: **Image carousel** - with captions located under the navigation bar:

-* Visitor will find there three images presenting company products and basic information moving to the next automatically to the next slide after 5 seconds.
+* A visitor will find there three images presenting company products and basic information moving to the next automatically to the next slide after 5 seconds.

 * Carousel from bootstrap was used in this project to present the product for the visitor with professional images to attract new customers.
 * Captions start to be visible from medium screens and on bigger smartphones in landscape view for a better visual experience.
-Colour used for the headings on each image is light purple (#bf3b9c) from the palette used across this project with rgba background for clear reading.
+Colour used for the headings on each image is light purple (#bf3b9c) from the palette used across this project with rgba background for the better reading experience.

 :large_blue_circle:
 **Video as a gif** - muted and looping with an added shadow effect to attract customers and trigger the desire for this product.